OlehKniaziev/xmdb/sphinx/source/gui.rst

 The XMDB graphical interface is a web application that connects to a running XMDB server.
 It provides a SQL query editor, a media gallery for visualising image data, and a database object browser.

+Also see the GUI user manual in a form of a PDF document, which contains screenshots with detailed explanations of it's features: :download:`GUI User Manual <User Manual.pdf>`

 .. contents:: Contents
    :local:
    :depth: 1